fabulous-dev/Fabulous/docs/tools.md

 There is an experimental LiveUpdate mechanism available.
 The aim of this is primarily to enable modifying the `view` function in order to see the effect of adjusting of visual options.

+At the time of writing this has only been trialled with Android.

 Some manual set-up is required.
 The following assumes your app is called `SqueakyApp`:

 1. Add a reference to nuget package `Elmish.XamarinForms.LiveUpdate` to all projects in your app.
 Do a clean build.